 How do I start setting my weight loss goals?

 Start by figuring out what you want to achieve.
 Break down big goals into smaller, easier ones.
 Make sure they are specific and measurable.
-This helps you stay focused on your weight loss journey.
+This will help you stay focused on your weight loss journey.

 What are SMART goals, and how can they help me?

-Why is accountability important in my weight loss journey?
+Why is accountability necessary in my weight loss journey?

 Accountability keeps you motivated and committed.
 Having a weight loss buddy or using apps can offer support.
 It helps you stay on track and feel part of a community.